agentmorris/camera-trap-ml-survey/README.md

 ## Review articles about manual labeling

-Sneaking these in before I get to the list of actual labeling tools...
+Sneaking these in before I get to the list of actual labeling tools.
+These aren't necessarily <i>just</i> about labeling tools, but if they're in this section, they at least contain a good review of labeling tools.

 * Wearn, O., & Glover-Kapfer, P. (2017). <a href="https://www.wwf.org.uk/conservationtechnology/camera-trap.html">Camera-trapping for Conservation: a Guide to Best-practices</a>.
-WWF-UK: Woking, UK. ([pdf](https://www.wwf.org.uk/conservationtechnology/documents/CameraTraps-WWF-guidelines.pdf))<br/><br/>Not just about labeling tools, but contains a fantastic list of labeling tools, so including it here.
+WWF-UK: Woking, UK. ([pdf](https://www.wwf.org.uk/conservationtechnology/documents/CameraTraps-WWF-guidelines.pdf))

 * Young, S., Rode-Margono, J., & Amin, R. (2018). <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.4464">Software to facilitate and streamline camera trap data management</a>: A review.
 Ecology and Evolution*, 8(19), 9947-9957.